 In this context, a regional workshop on “Cash Management and Treasury Single Account” was organized by the Middle East Center for Economics and Finance (CEF) and METAC in Kuwait City during November 26-29, 2017.
 It gathered 25 senior managers and technical staff of ministries of finance and central banks from 12 METAC member countries to share ideas and experiences in addressing weaknesses in cash planning and forecasting, developing active cash management, strengthening banking arrangements, and using financial markets to finance short-term funding needs.
 Building on a set of analytical work, best practices, and templates, the workshop provided participants with practical tools to develop operational cash plans and forecasts.

-Given the comprehensive nature of TADAT, and the volume of material to be covered, a series of three workshops have been planned.
-This workshop was the second in the series.
+The second workshop in the series was held in Amman, Jordan during September 11-13, 2017, gathering twenty senior representatives of tax authorities and ministries of finance from 10 countries (Afghanistan, Algeria, Egypt, Iraq, Jordan, Lebanon, Morocco, Sudan, West Bank and Gaza (all METAC members), and Oman).
 It started with an awareness session on the TADAT process, and was followed by detailed discussions on the internationally recognized good practices espoused in the TADAT methodology related to the effective risk management, both for compliance and institutional risks.
 Examples of the practical application of these good practices helped to demonstrate how they add to better tax administration.

-METAC will be providing future TA support for TADAT assessments throughout the region, in partnership with other development partners, where appropriate.
+METAC will continue to provide TA support on TADAT throughout the region, in partnership with other development partners, where appropriate.
 So far, METAC has contributed to the TADAT assessment and implementation of its recommendations in Egypt and Jordan.
-Following the workshop and a subsequent FAD-METAC mission on future TA needs, Morocco also requested a TADAT assessment, which would be undertaken jointly by FAD and METAC.
+Following these workshops and a subsequent FAD-METAC missions on future TA needs, Lebanon and Morocco also requested TADAT assessments, which would be undertaken by METAC and FAD respectively.

 METAC held a workshop on “Price Index Compilation Issues” in Amman, Jordan during November 6-9, 2017.
 Twenty-five officials from the national statistical offices of 13 countries in the Middle East and North Africa attended the workshop.
 The represented countries comprise: Afghanistan, Algeria, Djibouti, Egypt, Iraq, Jordan, Lebanon, Libya, Morocco, Pakistan, Sudan, Tunisia, and West Bank and Gaza.